 Harvesting asparagus when they are more than 25 centimetres in length usually leads to a reduction of the total marketable harvest over the life of the asparagus.

 Refrigerating immediately after harvesting will guarantee high quality.
 This is because Asparagus spears usually deteriorate very fast and must, therefore, be cooled quickly after harvesting to remove field heat as well as improve shelf life.
-It should occur immediately especially if the spears are not being graded and packed straight away.
+It should occur immediately, especially if the spears are not being graded and packed straight away.
 The fridge temperature should be maintained at 2 degrees.

 Hydro cooling is an excellent way of precooling spears to get rid of field heat.
-It usually involves flooding, spraying, or immersing the asparagus spears in chilled water of temperatures between 3-5 degrees Celsius.
+It usually involves flooding, spraying, or immersing the asparagus spears in the chilled water of temperatures between 3-5 degrees Celsius.
 The spears are then taken to a cold room.
-The length of time to leave the spears on the hydro cooler usually depends on flow rate and temperature of the cooling water, whether the spears were packaged or loose and the initial temperature of the water.
+The length of time to leave the spears on the hydro cooler usually depends on the flow rate and temperature of the cooling water, whether the spears were packaged or loose and the initial temperature of the water.

 If the spears are dirty, they should be cleaned in chilled water before packing.
 The spears will have to be trimmed, graded and bundled according to your market needs.

 Some farmers dip the butts of the asparagus in a solution of calcium hypochlorite to prevent bacterial soft rot.
-However, for asparagus that are meant to be organic, the use of calcium hypochlorite is discouraged.
+However, for asparagus that is meant to be organic, the use of calcium hypochlorite is discouraged.

 The bundled spears should be packed in fully waxed paper-lined cartons.
-If your asparagus is already pre-cooled, then they should be packaged as fast as possible and placed in a cold room of between 2-4 degrees Celsius.
+If your asparagus is already pre-cooled, then it should be packaged as fast as possible and placed in a cold room of between 2-4 degrees Celsius.